KChellis/portfolio/README.md

 ## Description

-_This webpage was desogned as a code review project to create a portfolio where Kristen Chellis can display the project she has worked on, using the HTML and CSS techniques learned durig the week._
+_This webpage was designed as a code review project to create a portfolio where Kristen Chellis can display the projects she has worked on, using the HTML and CSS techniques learned during the week._

 ## Setup/Installation Requirements